 Once you have found useful information sources for your subject and determined which search terms to use, you have to consider how to make your information search more effective by using various techniques.

-Boolean operators AND, OR, and NOT can be used to combine search terms.
+Boolean operators AND, OR, and NOT are used to combine search terms.
 They are included in many databases.

 The NOT operator excludes references to the search term given.
 Be careful when using the NOT operator, there is a risk of missing relevant references!

 By truncating the search term, you can search various word endings and spellings.
 The most common truncation symbols are, depending on the database, * or ?.
-Check the database instructions for the correct symbol.
+Always check the database's own instructions for the correct symbol.

 By using wildcard symbols, you can replace one or several characters/letters in the search term.
 The wildcard symbol is convenient for search terms that can be spelled in several ways.
 Wildcard symbols vary from database to database, always check the instructions.